 29. Clean the Microwave

-Microwaves can get pretty messy, but there’s an easy way to make it shine again.
+Microwaves can get pretty messy, but there’s an easy way to make yours shine again.

-Put equal amounts of water and vinegar in a microwave-safe bowl (along with a small wooden object, like a toothpick, to prevent boiling or other dangers).
-Then, set it on high for 5 to 10 minutes.
+Put equal amounts of water and vinegar in a microwave-safe bowl, along with a small wooden object, such as a toothpick, to prevent boiling.
+Then set it on high for 5 to 10 minutes.
 Wait a couple minutes to let it cool, then when you open it up, all you have to do is wipe down the inside of the microwave with a sponge or paper towel.
 Voila!
 Clean microwave without the hassle of expensive (and often non-effective) cleaners.